awsdocs/iam-user-guide/doc_source/list_amazonelasticache.md

 ## Resources Defined by Amazon ElastiCache<a name="amazonelasticache-resources-for-iam-policies"></a>

-Amazon ElastiCache has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Amazon ElastiCache does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Amazon ElastiCache, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Amazon ElastiCache<a name="amazonelasticache-policy-keys"></a>

 ElastiCache has no service\-specific context keys that can be used in the `Condition` element of policy statements\.
 For the list of the global context keys that are available to all services, see [Available Keys for Conditions](reference_policies_condition-keys.html#AvailableKeys) in the *IAM Policy Reference*\.

+**Note**
 For information about conditions in an IAM policy to control access to ElastiCache, see [ElastiCache Keys](https://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/UsingIAM.html#UsingIAM.Keys) in the *Amazon ElastiCache User Guide*\.